|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Daily Technical Indicators: [See MCD daily technical indicators chart] Daily technical indicators are neutral.
-Daily MACD has bearish divergence.
-Use the following links to access the MACD help, or use the Technical Stock Screener to see the list of stocks with daily MACD bearish divergence.
-The divergence between price and indicator is considering one of the most important buy/sell stocks trading signal.
-Oscillators are designed to signal a possible trend reversal.
-They can act as alerts and should be taken in conjunction with other technical analysis tools.
-Oscillators can be used to confirm other technical signals.
-The daily MACD line is above its signal line since June 30, 2025.
+Daily Technical Indicators: [See MCD daily technical indicators chart] Daily Lane's Stochastic is overbought.
+Use the Technical Stock Screener to see the list of stocks with overbought daily Lane's Stochastic.
+Use the following link to access Lane's Stochastic help.
+The daily MACD line is above its signal line since January 22, 2026.
 This is an indication that the short-term trend is up.
+The distance between MACD and the signal line is near its high and getting bigger.
+It indicates that the current short-term uptrend is strong.
 During the last week, the 20 Day Moving Average has advanced above the 50 Day Moving Average.
 Such crossover is considered a bullish signal.
 The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
 Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
 Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.

 | |